HoloLib

 Movement parameters

-Almost every autonomous function takes a MoveParams as its last real argument.
+Every autonomous function takes a MoveParams as its last real argument.
 This is how you control speed, accuracy, and when a move is allowed to give up:

 .maxTranslationSpeed = 110.0f, // cap translation output (0-127)